Student Teams

 David Cohen ’27

-This past summer, David worked as a finance intern at Quince Therapeutics, a biotech company developing a pharmaceutical drug.
-Through that experience, he gained exposure to financial modeling, budgeting within a science-driven organization, and contributing to a team striving for a better and healthier future.
-The internship deepened his interest in how finance can support scientific advancement and healthcare innovation.
+This past summer, David worked as a financial valuation and modeling intern at Chartwell, a middle market advisory firm.
+Through that experience, he gained exposure to financial modeling, budgeting, and contributing to a team environment.
+The internship deepened his interest in how finance can help people on an individual scale.

-David will study abroad in Prague during the fall semester and is excited to gain an economic perspective beyond the U.S. He looks forward to joining the Purposeful Work team as a Peer Advisor in the spring, giving back to a program that has already played a meaningful role in his Bates experience.
+David looks forward to coming back to the Purposeful Work team as a Peer Advisor for his second year, giving back to a program that has already played a meaningful role in his Bates experience.

 Sydney Litney ’27

 Sydney has completed numerous job shadows through Purposeful Work, including one at Bloomberg News in New York City!
-In the spring of 2026, Sydney will study abroad in Prague, Czech Republic, where she will continue her coursework in Politics and Rhetoric, Film, and Screen Studies.
+In the spring of 2026, Sydney will studied abroad in Prague, Czech Republic during her junior year, where she continued her coursework in Politics and Rhetoric, Film, and Screen Studies.

 She joined the Purposeful Work team as a Peer Advisor in her junior year.
 She is excited to use her experiences to help fellow students explore and pursue their career goals.